-Safety Target 2011 Year end 2011 Target 2015
+Safety Target 2012 Year end 2012 Target 2015

-Incidence of industrial injuries (1) 5.0 3.2 0.5
+Incidence of industrial injuries (1) 3.0 2.8 0.5

 Environment and Product Stewardship

-Carbon footprint (2), grams of CO2 per kWh 7 6
+Carbon footprint (2), grams of CO2 per kWh 6.3 6

-Recyclability (2), % 80 85
+Recyclability (2), % 81 85

-Renewable energy, % 40 38 55
+Renewable energy, % 52 55

-Renewable electricity, % 95 68 100 (3)
+Renewable electricity, % 100 89

-- 1. Per one million working hours

-- Baseline is the Life Cycle Assessment performed on the V112-3.0MW (Class IECII, 33 wind turbines, 8 m/sec wind speed)
+- 1. Per one million working hours - Baseline is the Life Cycle Assessment performed on the V112-3.0MW (Class IECII, 33 wind turbines, 8 m/sec wind speed)

-- 3. Target is for 2012

 Vestas is committed to delivering value to its customers.
 In the power generation industry, reliability is key.
-Securing outstanding performance levels for all wind turbines through Six Sigma philosophy is a major objective for Vestas.
-Since 2007, the company has been steadily improving its performance.
-It raised the bar to Four Sigma by 2008 and Five Sigma by 2010.
-Vestas will continue its journey towards Six Sigma because achieving parity with oil, gas and coal requires this level of quality.
+Securing outstanding performance levels for all wind turbines through Six Sigma philosophy is a major objective for Vestas because achieving parity with oil, gas and coal requires this level of quality.
+Vestas has implemented Six Sigma as the Group's key quality improvement tool for Vestas' own factories and its suppliers in all regions.